Statement of Acknowledgement

 Overseas visitors - if you are visiting from overseas and require dental care, you will need to be seen by a private dental provider at your own cost.
 Your private travel or health insurance may cover some of your costs.

 Overseas adult students - if you are an overseas adult student studying in South Australia and require dental care, you will most likely need to be seen by a private dental provider at your own cost.
-However, it may be worth checking whether your country of origin has any arrangements in place which might entitle you to assistance with accessing dental care and/or meeting treatment costs.
+However, it may be worth checking whether your country of origin has any arrangements in place that might entitle you to assistance with accessing dental care and/or meeting treatment costs.

 During business hours (8:30am – 4:30pm, Monday to Friday) please call your closest dental clinic.